BotBotMe/botbot-plugins/DOCS.md

 To add configuration to your plugin, define a config class that inherits from `config.BaseConfig`.
 Configuration values are declared by adding instances of `config.Field` as attributes of the class.

-Once your config class is defined, you associate it with the plugin via the `config_class` attribute.
+Once your config class is defined, you associate it with the plugin via the `config_class` attribute:

+    class MyConfig(BaseConfig):
+        unwarranted_comments = Field(
+            required=False,
+            help_text="Responds to every message with sarcastic comment", default=True)

+    class Plugin(BasePlugin):
+        config_class = MyConfig

+        @listens_to_all
+        def peanut_gallery(self, line):
+            if self.config.unwarranted_comments:
+                return "Good one!"

 ### Storage / Persisting Data